top of page

 • Using my digital software, I'll create a new layer on top of the rough sketch and draw it again using a digital drawing tool that looks exactly like a regular pencil.

 • It's important to note that even though I'm using a "simulated pencil", I do that for a reason.
 Regardless of whether it's done on paper or digitally, pencil sketches have a unique, free-flowing energy to them that is sometimes lost in the inking stage.
-So I like to put as much of that energy within the sketch as possible in an effort to keep that energy later down the line.
+So I like to put as much of that energy into the sketch as possible in an effort to keep that energy later down the line.

 • In this step, I pay attention to all the foundational details of the drawing.
 I first map out any perspective lines I may need, and make sure the body proportions and anatomy are looking correct in relation to that perspective.
 I pay special attention to things like facial features and costume design.
 I also incorporate light and dark values to help convey a sense of roundness to the forms.
 I may also start to add render lines, but not always.